cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 //
 // @public (undocumented)
 function filterViewportsWithToolEnabled(viewports: Array<Types_2.IStackViewport | Types_2.IVolumeViewport>, toolName: string): Array<Types_2.IStackViewport | Types_2.IVolumeViewport>;

+// Warning: (ae-missing-release-tag) "FlipDirection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type FlipDirection = {
+    flipHorizontal?: boolean
+    flipVertical?: boolean
+}

 // Warning: (ae-missing-release-tag) "FrameOfReferenceSpecificAnnotations" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //